 As for toys, you need to look at them as you did your wardrobe.
 You don’t need to hold onto the toys because you already have the memories attached to them.
 If you sell them someone who can’t afford to pay the full price can enjoy them.
 If you donate them this is even better.

 Look at Furniture and Household Items Objectively

-As you go through furniture evaluate items by asking if they really complement the space.
+As you go through furniture evaluate items by asking if they complement the space.
 As for décor and other household goods, ask yourself why you are holding onto them.
 Were these things gifts?
 Did they belong to a deceased relative?
 It is okay to keep things that have true sentimental value.
-So, keeping a nightstand that belonged to your great grandmother who carved her initials in it as a child is definitely something you want to keep.
+So, keeping a nightstand that belonged to your great-grandmother who carved her initials on it as a child is something you want to keep.
 Holding onto a table because it reminds you of the first time your toddler bumped his head on the corner and you ran to the emergency room is not quite the same thing.